laballais/docubot-chatbot-for-pdf-analysis/README.md

 ## Running the Application
 Option 1: Direct Execution

-To run the application, run the following command on your CLI where the folder is located:
+To run the application, run the following command on your CLI inside the project folder:

     streamlit run main.py

 Option 2: Containerized Execution

-To run the application, run the following commands on your CLI where the folder is located:
+To run the application, run the following commands on your CLI inside the project folder:

     docker build -t docubot_image .
     docker run -d -p 8501:8501 --name docubot_container docubot_image